joelfad/python-sfml/doc/sphinx/source/documentation/graphics.rst

       Get the viewport of a view, applied to this render target.

-      The viewport is defined in the view as a ratio, this function simply applies this ratio to the current dimensions of the render target to calculate the pixels rectangle that the viewport actually covers in the target.
+      The viewport is defined in the view as a scale, this function simply applies this scale to the current dimensions of the render target to calculate the pixels rectangle that the viewport actually covers in the target.